 The brick fortifications of Pasłęk (Preußisch Holland) were erected in the first half of the 14th century, in the place of a wooden palisade.
-In the 17th century, they were strengthened with external earth bastions.
-In the 18th century, due to the development of firearms, they lost their importance and began to dismantle them, treating them as an easily available source of building materials.
+In the fifteenth century, the town was destroyed several times during the sieges during the Polish Teutonic wars: in 1410, 1414 and in the years 1454-1466.
+In the 17th century, already archaic medieval fortifications were reinforced by external, early modern earth bastions.
+In the 18th century, due to the development of firearms, they lost their importance and began to be dismantlet, treated as an easily available source of building materials.
 In this way, around 1830, the Pot Gate and the upper parts of the Mill Gate were completely pulled down.

 Till today, the fortifications of Pasłęk have survived on a considerable length.
 Unfortunately, they are significantly reduced in the vast majority and in terrible condition.
 The most important element is the preserved Stone Gate in the south-west part of the town.
 The bottom part of the Mill Gate also survived.

 Czubiel L., Domagała T., Zabytkowe ośrodki miejskie Warmii i Mazur, Olsztyn 1969.